yeoman/yeoman.io/app/_posts/blog/2016-07-13-generator-m-ionic-js-fatigue-and-transitioning-to-typescript-angular-2-and-ionic-2.md

 Creating things like backends, push services, user management, build infrastructures and others can be hard.
 Luckily there's ecosystems like the [Ionic Platform](http://ionic.io/), our own enterprise-targeting [Relution](https://www.relution.io/), which your Generator-M-Ionic project integrates into nicely.
 [Read more](https://github.com/mwaylabs/generator-m-ionic#ecosystems).

 ## If that wasn't enough
-... check out our [Github repository](https://github.com/mwaylabs/generator-m-ionic/blob/master/docs/guides/programmatically_change_configxml.md) for the full documentation!
+... check out our [GitHub repository](https://github.com/mwaylabs/generator-m-ionic/blob/master/docs/guides/programmatically_change_configxml.md) for the full documentation!

 Besides that, we recently had the pleasure of publishing a full blog series about Generator-M-Ionic on the [Ionic Blog](http://blog.ionic.io/).
 Give it a go for a more tutorial-like approach of getting to know the full value of Generator-M-Ionic: